|

 Are IBS and IBD The Same Thing?

-Although both IBS (irritable bowel syndrome) and IBD (inflammatory bowel disease) can have similar symptoms, there are not the same thing.
+Although both IBS (irritable bowel syndrome) and IBD (inflammatory bowel disease) can have similar symptoms, there is not the same thing.

 Inflammatory bowel disease is a chronic condition where part of the digestive tract becomes inflamed.
 This disease can include ulcerative colitis and Crohn’s disease.
 Irritable bowel syndrome is also a chronic disorder, but one that does not have inflammation in the GI tract.
 (5)